maxProgrammer/set-cases-demo1/README.md

 # set-cases-demo1
-using set (HashSet, TreeSet, LinkedHashSet) to manipulate a list.
+using set (HashSet, TreeSet, LinkedHashSet) to manipulate a set.